PRP Joint & Tendon Injections

 PRP Joint and Tendon Injections use the Patient's own blood platelets to heal injuries and limit chronic pain.

-PRP is a revolutionary non-operative treatment option that relieves pain by using the healing and growth factors in the blood to stimulate and accelerate the body’s natural healing process.
+The PRP treatment is one of the revolutionary non-operative options we offer that relieves pain by using the healing and growth factors in the blood to stimulate and accelerate the body’s natural healing process.

 How is PRP created?

-The process to create PRP is highly technical process but is conveniently done at the office.
-A small amount of blood is drawn from the patient just like a routine blood test.
-It is then put in a special FDA approved centrifuge machine that isolates the platelet rich plasma for injection.
-This takes about 25min.
+The process to create PRP is a highly technical process but is conveniently done at our office.
+A small amount of blood is drawn from the patient’s arm similar to a routine lab visit.
+The PRP is then put in a special FDA approved centrifuge that isolates the platelet-rich plasma for injection.
+This process takes about 20 minutes or less.

 Which conditions benefit most from PRP?

 Tendon and joint injury: shoulder (rotator-cuff injuries), elbow (tennis and golfers elbow), wrist and hand, hip, knee, foot and ankle, including Achilles tendon issues, and plantar fasciitis.

 Nerve Entrapment syndromes such as Carpal Tunnel Syndrome